Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Dear [Hiring Manager’s Name]

-I am writing to inform you of my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
-I am highly skilled and knowledgeable [Your field] I believe that I’d make the ideal choice for this job.
+I am writing this letter to announce my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
+As a highly skilled and knowledgeable [Your field] I am convinced that I would make the ideal choice to be considered for this job.

-Thank you for your consideration of my application.
-I look forward to hearing from you.
+Thank you for considering my application.
+I am looking forward getting in touch with you.

 Sincerely,